The best snorkeling spots in South Africa?

 (Left) Yellowspotted scorpionfish spotted on the Dophin Coast.
 (Right) Convict surgeonfish in Sodwana Bay.

-When to go snorkeling South Africa?
+When to go snorkeling in South Africa?

 In KwaZulu-Natal, the climate is subtropical.
 The water temperature rarely falls below 68°F/20°C, which makes snorkeling possible all the year-round.